How To Make The Most Of Extra Money That Comes Your Way

 Emergency funds can be the foundation of your future financial security.
 Often, someone can have something unexpected happen in life, whether you blow a head gasket, your furnace dies, or a pandemic stimies your income.
 These unforeseen events can force even diligent savers to rely on credit or loans.
 While the event itself might be a one-time scenario, the impact on your finances can have lasting effects for months or even years.
 Emergency savings help immensely to keep you from digging deeper into a money hole.

 For a smart way to start building your safety net, check out our I Can Save account.

 Paying off debt is another smart strategy when you’re deciding what to do with extra cash.
 Paying off debt gets you closer to financial freedom to live the way you truly want.
 Instead of paying off interest each month, you could help a friend in need, take your mother to lunch, or donate to your favorite charity.
 We aspire toward so many beautiful acts of kindness, but the burden of debt impedes those actions.

 High-interest credit card debt can be a weighty burden, especially if it’s over multiple cards or combined with other sources of debt.
-In these instances, a personal loan or personal line of credit can help you consolidate all your debt into a lower interest rate.
+In these instances, a personal loan or personal line of credit could possibly help you consolidate all your debt into a lower interest rate.
 That way, you can put your extra cash toward paying more of the loan principal rather than the interest.

 Our Greater Nevada loan consultants can help you better understand your debt and how to restructure it to pay it off faster.
 They’ll also guide you through the loan process and present the most affordable option tailored to your needs and timeline.
-You can apply for a loan over the phone or ask questions by calling 855-LIV-GR8R (548-4787).
-Or you can text GNCUloan to 43783 to apply for a loan.

 Make Purchases Count